The-Osint-Toolbox/Social-Media-OSINT/README.md

 # Social-Media-OSINT
 The distinction between traditional social media and messenger apps is probably not as defined as it once was, "Social media are interactive technologies that facilitate the creation and sharing of information, ideas, interests, and other forms of expression through virtual communities and networks."
 As a result on this page you will find the likes of Telegram & Snapchat included, there are links to useful, tools, technqiues & tradecraft.
+Some blogs & Vidoes may contain links to resources that are no longer avaiable, as they frequently come and go.
 <br/>
 <br/>
 # Table of Contents